MicrosoftDocs/entra-docs/docs/identity/domain-services/concepts-forest-trust.md

 ## Trust processes and interactions

-Many inter-domain and inter-forest transactions depend on domain or forest trusts in order to complete various tasks.
+Many inter-domain and inter-forest transactions depend on domain or forest trusts to complete various tasks.
 This section describes the processes and interactions that occur as resources are accessed across trusts and authentication referrals are evaluated.

 ### Overview of authentication referral processing

 When a request for authentication is referred to a domain, the domain controller in that domain must determine whether a trust relationship exists with the domain from which the request comes.
-The direction of the trust and whether the trust is transitive or nontransitive must also be determined before it authenticates the user to access resources in the domain.
+The direction of the trust and whether the trust is transitive or non-transitive must also be determined before it authenticates the user to access resources in the domain.
 The authentication process that occurs between trusted domains varies according to the authentication protocol in use.
-The Kerberos V5 and NTLM protocols process referrals for authentication to a domain differently
+The Kerberos V5 and NTLM protocols process referrals for authentication to a domain differently.

 ### Kerberos V5 referral processing